yekesys/eusebian_canons/README.md

  * When the line contains multiple punctuation marks, the first word after the major punctuation mark is the start of the section.
 A period takes priority over a colon (upper dot), which takes priority over a comma.
  * In the few ambiguous cases, the context was taken into consideration.

 The following differences were found between Kevin P. Edgecomb and Nestle-Aland.
-The information from Nestle-Aland was prefered.
+The information from Nestle-Aland was preferred.

 <table>
 <tr><th>Book-sct</th><th>Nestle-Aland</th><th>K.P.Edgecomb</th><th>Comment</th></tr>